Homeless, Pregnant and Considering Adoption

 Since abortion laws do fluctuate so much depending on the state, you’ll need to research your state’s laws on the practice thoroughly.
 Abortion is a highly sensationalized topic, so we recommend that you stick to sites like Planned Parenthood to learn more about how abortion could work for you.

 Your third unplanned pregnancy option as a pregnant homeless woman is, of course, adoption.
 Sometimes this option is overlooked, but it can be an amazing choice for both you and your baby.
-A few advantages to choosing adoption as a homeless pregnant woman are:
+A few advantages to choosing adoption as a homeless pregnant woman are that:

-Adoption allows you to know that your child is being raised in safe, stable environment while you work to better your own situation.
+- Adoption allows you to know that your child is being raised in safe, stable environment with parents who have been waiting for him or her.